 - Impaired thinking or memory.
 Even mild cases of TBI result in diminished cognitive performance in both the short and long-term.

 - Reduced movement such as limited movement of arms or legs and even paralysis.

 - Affected senses.
 TBIs can cause lessened hearing or vision.

 - Emotional functioning including depression and personality disorders.

 TBIs can also cause epilepsy and increase the risk of conditions such as Parkinson's disease, Alzheimer's disease and other brain disorders.

 Even if a survivor recovers fully from the physical trauma of a TBI, there may never be a return to full social independence because of neurobehavioral disability.
 Many victims must often depend on family and community support for the rest of their lives.Let Us Know If You Have Experienced a Traumatic Brain Injury

 If you or a family member has suffered a traumatic brain injury or has been injured in a truck accident, a car accident or slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.